reaskearth/api/README.md

 An up-to-date version of this ReadMe can be found here: https://github.com/reaskearth/api/blob/main/README.md

 Example code Python3 is here: https://github.com/reaskearth/api/blob/main/example_code/.
-If you have a Reask account, can be run with:
+If you have a Reask account, it can be run with:

 ```
 git clone https://github.com/reaskearth/api.git reask-api